Tanning Deer Hides

 Slipping the hair off

-After Bating and De-liming, Pickling, Tanning with Luftan, then re-tanning with Quebracho (Bark Tan) for color and oiling them up with some Protal and Neats Foot oil, you get a finished product.
+After Bating and De-liming, Pickling, Tanning with Luftan, then re-tanning with Quebracho Bark Tan.
+This gives it a nice tan color and is an important step.
+Then oiling them up with some Pro Plus oil and as an option you can add a little Neats Foot oil to the dermis side.
 These are still wet and are in the process of being broken.
+Breaking takes time and is the hardest part to get a nice soft piece of leather.